zancas/OTF-Magic-Folder-proposal/OTF-LeastAuthority-magic-folders-summary.rst

  Executive Summary
 ===================

-We will make an alternative to Dropbox that people in repressive countries can use to collaborate and to share their work.
-Unlike Dropbox, Magic Folder will protect the user’s files with end-to-end crypto, so that adversaries who compromise a server cannot spy on the files or inject content into them.
-Also unlike Dropbox, the entire stack of client and server will be Free and Open Source, so that people whose are blocked from accessing Dropbox can deploy Magic Folder using only their own local resources.
+Magic Folder will be an alternative to Dropbox that people in repressive countries can use to collaborate and to share their work.
+Unlike Dropbox, Magic Folder will protect the user’s files with end-to-end cryptography, so that adversaries who compromise a server cannot spy on the files or inject content into them.
+Also unlike Dropbox, the entire stack of client and server will be Free and Open Source, so that people who are blocked from accessing Dropbox can deploy Magic Folder using only their own local resources.

 There are already tools available to people in politically repressive countries to help them chat with one another and browse the web.
 But chatting